David VanderZwaag

 Research relevance

-The research aims to develop legislative and regulatory reforms for supporting more principled decision making in ocean governance.
+The research aims to develop law and policy reforms supporting more principled decision making in ocean governance at global, regional and national levels